InhyeLee-Data/MachineLearning2020/2.AirplaneImageClassification_Supervised/README.md

 #### Image Detection
 For the previous submission, I used a multi-stage edge detector, [Canny filter](https://scikit-image.org/docs/dev/auto_examples/edges/plot_canny.html).
 The previous model's performance improved upon changing a few attributes of this method but the results didn't seem very optimal.
 I decided to switch over to [Histogram of Oriented Gradients](https://scikit-image.org/docs/dev/auto_examples/features_detection/plot_hog.html), that a few coursetakers mentioned during the class.

 With the default setting of HOG, the model performance was very poor.
-A few parameters were set to change from default, and contributed to the improvement of the model.
+A few parameters changed from default, and contributed to the improvement of the model.
+At one point, my multi-layer perceptron model was taking forever to process.
+I changed a few parameters of HOG and max_iter & learning_rate of the model, and I also changed the solver back to lbfgs, expecting a faster convergence.
+Then, the model seemed to start working better.

 I was not able to display the image using HOG at this time.
 I referred to the display method in scikit’s HOG description page, which is using data.astronaut().
 In this [test](HOG Test.ipynb) notebook, it gives me an error when I’m trying to display the airplane image or any other random image file (_cat.jpeg which I downloaded from the web), while the astronaut appears okay.